bottomzlife/amazoness/readme.md

 Choose a method which you prefer:

 * Search `Amazoness` at [Plugins] -> [Install] in WordPress menu, then click [Install] and [Enable]
+    * Sorry as of June 2016 this plugin has not yet registered to WordPress's Plugin registory.
+Try next method
 * Or, [download ZIP archived file](https://github.com/bottomzlife/amazoness/releases) and drop into the page at [Plugins] -> [Install] -> [Upload] in WordPress menu, then click [Install] and [Enable]

 ## Environment